 God forgot the sins of the prostitute who approached Jesus at the home of the Pharisee while Christ reclined at the table.
 God will never forget that she washed His feet with her tears and hair, that she anointed Him with expensive perfume from an alabaster jar: “Truly I tell you, wherever this gospel is preached throughout the world, what she has done will also be told, in memory of her” (Matthew 26:13).

-God forgot about the time Simon denied His Son three times while in the very presence of Jesus being mocked, spit on, and beaten.
-God forgot that Simon left Jesus on the cross to be tortured without the support of the “Rock” whom He trusted to establish His church.
-The Lord will never forget the time he called Simon Peter to the ministry.
+God forgot about the time Peter denied His Son three times while in the very presence of Jesus being mocked, spit on, and beaten.
+God forgot that Peter left Jesus on the cross to be tortured without the support of the “Rock” whom He trusted to establish His church.
+The Lord will never forget the time he called Peter to the ministry.
 He will not forget the day Peter dropped his nets and followed Him.
-God will never forget the day Simon Peter confessed His Son as his Lord and Savior.
+God will never forget the day Peter confessed His Son as his Lord and Savior.
 He will never forget the day He reinstated Peter.
-The Lord will never forget the day Peter addressed the crowd on the day of Pentecost and will never forget the day he confronted the chief priest and the teachers of the law to testify, “Jesus is ‘the stone you builders rejected, which has become the cornerstone’” (Acts 4:11).
+The Lord will never forget the time that Peter addressed the crowd on the day of Pentecost and will never forget the day he confronted the chief priest and the teachers of the law to testify, “Jesus is ‘the stone you builders rejected, which has become the cornerstone’” (Acts 4:11).